ascarter/ascarter.github.io/_posts/2011-11-09-state-of-the-techincal-interview.markdown

 Multiple Opinions
 -----------------

 Most companies get this one right.
 It is good to have more than one person evaluate candidates.
-Consensus on hiring is a good thing since this it impacts the team.
+Consensus on hiring is a good thing since it impacts the team.
 It is easy to miss traits or flaws.
 Interviewers project all the time and see themselves in the candidate.

 Candidate Presentations
 -----------------------